Phileosopher/commonplace/people-conflicts-christian-4_false.md

     - To that end, it's impossible to indicate *precisely* what they believe, except that [they're not very rigorous about it](understanding.md).
   - While they insist on having compassion and kindness (which *is* a product of love), they tend to disregard God's justice against sinners ([Romans 2:1-9](https://biblehub.com/bsb/romans/2.htm)).
 - Word of Faith - Spoken words can form reality (either by the words alone, or with God's empowerment).
+  - This is also known as "magical thinking".
   - Some go as far as saying *all* Christians with enough belief can receive [spiritual sign gifts](spiritual-gifts.md) like the Apostles.
   - Scripture indicates our [desires](purpose.md) will change, but makes [no promise](people-contracts.md) of physical gain in this life ([Galatians 2:20](https://biblehub.com/galatians/2-20.htm)).
   - Magical thinking doesn't bar anyone from salvation, but it *will* discourage Christians long-term.
     - At its farthest, magical thinking will become a standard cult if a very [eloquent](power-influence.md) speaker can [influence](power-influence.md) enough people.
+  - This type of expression represents sometimes as a "prophecy", with some people being clearly false prophets ([Matthew 7:15](https://biblehub.com/matthew/7-15.htm)):
+    - John Hagee
+    - C. Peter Hagner
+    - TB Joshua
+    - Patricia King
+    - Beth Moore
+    - Sid Roth
+    - Charles Russell Taze
+    - Sarah Young

 Heresies that take away part of the Bible: